 Though it might seem odd to you at first bite, the bread and coconut balance out the smoked fish flavor for a nutritious and hearty breakfast.

-Masroshi
+2. Masroshi

-This mixture is then placed inside a chapati dough roll, before being sealed and then lightly fried in a pan to cook the bread.
+This traditional Maldivian dish contains a mixture of fresh tuna, coconut, curry leaves, and spices placed inside a chapati dough roll, before being sealed and then lightly fried in a pan to cook the bread.

-Garudhiya
+3. Garudhiya

-When it’s raining, there is nothing better than sitting with a bowl of comfort food, listening to the patter of the raindrops and reading a book or enjoying a good conversation.
+When it’s raining, nothing is better than sitting with a bowl of comfort food, listening to the raindrops patter, reading a book, or enjoying a good conversation.
+Garudhiya is the ideal dish for this, and it’s a favorite with locals during the monsoon season, May through October.

-Mas Riha (Maldivian Fish Curry)
+4. Mas Riha (Maldivian Fish Curry)

 As a traditional curry of Maldivian cuisine, mas riha features three staple ingredients of food originating from the Maldives — tuna, coconut, and starch.